openSUSE/news-o-o/_posts/2010-06-26-opensuse-weekly-news-issue-129-is-out.markdown

-"Today is one of those days that has my heart racing; weâ€™ve just released the source code for Android 2.2.
+"Today is one of those days that has my heart racing; we’ve just released the source code for Android 2.2.
 This is a big step forward for the entire Android ecosystem.
-Please donâ€™t melt the servers down again while trying to download that latest source code."
+Please don’t melt the servers down again while trying to download that latest source code."